SiddharthChillale/dashboard-corona/README.md

 4. Server will serve on the given local address.

 ### To do in the app-
-- Automatically fetch data once every 24 hours
+~- Automatically fetch data once every 24 hours~
-- Host it on Heroku
+~- Host it on Heroku~
 - Optimise the code
 - Organise the codebase
 - Mine for more data and more analyses